vokzul/TLOUtrivia/README.md

 q "**Who is the unstoppable, claw wielding, yet drop dead gorgeous character Ellie plays as in "The Turning" with Riley?**" a "Angel Knives"

-q "**What is the name of David's right hand man who is hesitant to offer assistance to Ellie when coming across her in the woods?**" a "James"

 q "**How many comic collectibles are obtainable in TLOU part 1?**" a "14", "fourteen"